 Students and faculty from OTREC were very active at the July Institute of Transportation Engineers (ITE) District 6 Annual Meeting, covering 13 western states, and held in Portland.†A sample of our involvement can be found here: ITE District 6

 Prof. Robert Bertini, Hau Hagedorn and Jenny Kincaid spent a few days in lovely Madison, Wisconsin to attend the Council of University Transportation Centers (CUTC) annual meeting, held in the Fluno Center at the University of Wisconsin.
 Sessions were held on strategic planning, communication best practices, and RITA news/guidelines.
 In addition, OTREC staff appreciated the opportunity to meet with other administrative managers from centers around the country and to enjoy the UW terrace on Lake Mendota.

-Proposals for 2006-2007 transportation research, education and technology transfer projects were due on January 12, 2007.
-OTREC received 54 proposals with a total request of $2.6M.
-There were 38 unique proposers, 30 proposals with multiple PIs, and 10 were multi-campus.
-The diversity of the proposals displays impressive breadth of discipline and demonstrates great collaboration between universities and with external partners.
+Proposals for 2007-2008 transportation research, education and technology transfer projects were due on May 25, 2007.
+OTREC received 82 proposals with a total request of $5.1M.
+There were 48 unique proposers, 42 proposals with multiple PIs, and 13 were multi-campus.
+OTREC is pleased to see the diversity of disciplines and collaboration between universities and with external partners.
 As governed by the OTREC Strategic Plan, all proposals will be peer reviewed by at least three expert reviewers, including one federal representative.
-Awards will be announced in the spring.
+Awards will be announced in the fall.